 ESOL for Parents and Caregivers Grants

-ESOL for Parents and Caregivers grants focus on improving the English skills of immigrant parents (directly) and the academic success of their children (indirectly).
+As part of ENB’s ESOL for Parent and Caregivers Initiative, our ESOL for Parents and Caregivers grants focus on improving the English skills of immigrant parents (directly) and the academic success of their children (indirectly).
 Through a partnership with Boston Public Schools Adult Education, we fund ESOL for Parents and Caregivers programs that utilize our curriculum, facilitate additional curriculum development, and promote coordination among community ESOL and school-system partners.

-ESOL for Entrepreneurs Grants
+ENGLISH for IMMIGRANT Entrepreneurs Grants